NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 ### Data

-**BulkDownload** -  Illustrates how to use World Wind to retrieve data from layers and elevation models in bulk from a remote source.
+**BulkDownload** -  Illustrates how to use WorldWind to retrieve data from layers and elevation models in bulk from a remote source.

 **DataInstallerAp** - Provides an interactive means to install data on the client.